derekgreene/dynamic-nmf/README.md

 	python find-window-topics.py data/month1.pkl data/month2.pkl data/month3.pkl -k 4,10 -o out -m out/w2v-model.bin

-The script will apply NMF to each time window and each value of *k*, writing a result file each time to the directory 'out'.
+The script will apply NMF to each time window for each value of *k*, writing a result file each time to the directory 'out'.
 The output of the above for the sample data will also include the following recommendations for the number of topics for each of the three time windows:

 	Top recommendations for number of topics for 'month1': 6,5,9 ...